 Many reject Him.
 But then there are the few - the thief, the centurion, and the Cyrenian - and God plucks them by His grace out of the crowd for divine purposes.
 And so He has done in your life if you belong to Him.
 And whatever little part of Kingdom history He’s using you to write, one day you will be able to look back with all those in glory and see.

 Simon just walked in from the country out of nowhere and through his life, well known to the believers in Rome, God did a great work, a church is established, missionaries are sent, Antioch is influenced, Antioch sends Paul to the world.
 No wonder his name is here.

 Well, there are some more characters on the way, but we’ll meet them next time.

-Our Lord, we thank You for the wonderful evidence again of Your power.
-And though details of the story are not given to us, we know that You did something with this man’s life that was sovereign, as it were, was out of the blue, snatched him up, connected him to Jesus Christ in a unique way which no other human being ever had, carrying the cross of Christ.
-And You so drew him to Christ that one day he took up his own cross to follow Christ.
-What a contrast against the dark backdrop of the haters, the mixed murderers is a supporting stranger, the work of sovereign grace and power.
+Our Lord, we thank you for the wonderful evidence again of your power.
+And though the details of the story are not given to us, we know that you did something with this man’s life that was sovereign, as it were was out of the blue, snatched him up, connected him to Jesus Christ in a unique way which no other human being ever had, carrying the cross of Christ.
+And you so drew him to Christ that one day he took up his own cross to follow Christ.
+What a contrast against the dark backdrop of the haters, the mixed murderers, is a supporting stranger, the work of sovereign grace and power.

 This article is also available and sold as a booklet.